SHIP stories archive

 “I never knew there were so many different kinds of apples,” said Winfair Elementary student (PDF)

 Kids at Winfair Elementary in Windom, Minnesota, are embracing Farm to School.
-Starting in the 2010-11 school year, 266 Kindergarten through third-grade students enjoyed locally grown.
+Starting in the 2010-11 school year, 266 Kindergarten through third-grade students enjoyed locally grown produce.

 Alternative school students winners with porcupine sliders (PDF)